Pip (South Park): Plot

 The story is set in a 19th-century-like England, in a small town called Draftingshire-Upon-Topsmart.
-An orphaned Pip is on his way to visit his parents' grave.
+An orphaned Pip is visiting his parents' grave.
 While there, an escaped convict appears and threatens Pip.
-Pip, out of the goodness of his heart, aids the convict by giving him food and cutting the convict's handcuffs.
-He then goes home, where his sister's husband Joe reads an advertisement about a Miss Havisham seeking a boy to play with her daughter.
+Pip aids the convict by giving him food.
+He then goes home, where his sister's husband, Joe, reads an advertisement about a Miss Havisham seeking a boy to play with her daughter.
 Pip goes and meets the daughter, Estella, who constantly insults him.
-Miss Havisham hires Pip and throughout their playtimes he eventually falls in love with Estella.
+Miss Havisham hires Pip, and throughout their playtimes, he eventually falls in love with Estella.

 Pip fears Estella could never marry a commoner like him.
 However, an offer comes for Pip from an anonymous benefactor to move to London and learn how to become a gentleman.
 Pip assumes the benefactor is Miss Havisham and accepts.
-In London, Pip meets his roommate Mr. Pocket who tells the story of Miss Havisham: she got engaged but was left at the altar, causing her to stop all the clocks in the house and never leave the house again.
-Pip spends the rest of his time in London learning how to be a gentleman.

-After his time in London, he shows up at Miss Havisham's house, where she tells Pip that he can find Estella at a party at the palace.
-At the ball, Pip and Estella dance, and talk about how Pip is now a fine young gentleman.
-Estella says that she has no heart, and cannot love.
-Just before Pip asks Estella to be his girlfriend, her boyfriend, a modernly American seventeen-year-old named Steve, enters the scene.
+After his time in London, where had a roommate named Mr. Pocket, he shows up at Miss Havisham's house, where she tells Pip that he can find Estella at a party at the palace.
+At the ball, Pip and Estella dance together.
+Estella says that she has no heart and cannot love.
+Just before Pip asks Estella to be his girlfriend, her boyfriend, a modern American 17-year-old named Steve, enters the ball.